Skip to content

 Discussion

-3. Be able to carry out routine grooming tasks 3.1 State the reasons for grooming The reasons could include:
+3. Be able to carry out routine grooming tasks 3.1 State reasons for grooming Reasons may include:

 • Appearance